Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

   users and their corresponding roles granted for the trip.

-## Trip Access Control
+## Trip Access Control List

-Trip Access Control List entity holds information on access of users to the trips that have been shared with the by other users.
-Used solely for authorization.
+The Trip Access Control List entity manages user access to trips that have been shared by other users.
+Its sole purpose is for authorization.

 ### Fields
-- Role - enumeration with different access levels for the trip.
-Levels of access range from "full read access" used for co-travellers to "trip dates and locations" for case of sharing data with wider and/or less trusted audiences,
+- Role: This field is an enumeration offering various access levels for the trip.
+Access levels range from "full read access" used for co-travelers, to "trip dates and locations" for cases where data is shared with a broader or less trusted audience.

 ### Outbound Links
-- User - user for whom the access role applies
+- User: Identifies the user for whom the access role applies.
-- Trip - trip to which the access control rule applies
+- Trip: Specifies the trip to which the access control rule applies.

 ## Travel Agency